 A few days ago I summarized the most questionable or uncertain points of the software odissey of the City of Pesaro, saying that I’d also post questions and consequences, both for the City and Open Source advocates, not mentioned yet in this story.
 For Pesaro, the road forward has little or nothing to do with the initial topic, that is Open Source Software in Public Administration.
 The advocates, instead, should rethink some of their strategies.
 Let’s start from Pesaro, but what follows applies to practically every city.

 March 31st, 2010, is “Document Freedom Day (DFD), a global day for document liberation”.
 Local events have been organized all over the world to “educate the public about the importance of Free Document Formats and Open Standards in general”.
-Indeed, Free as in Freedom file formats are essential in a world that depends so much on digital technology as ours: they are necessary to preserve our culture, our memory, our data and lots of our public money.